monahton/monahton/README.md

 <br />

-- 🧬 I specialize in single-cell RNA-seq analysis, integrating transcriptomic insights with computational methods to explore gene regulation, cell states, and therapeutic targets.
+- 🧬 I specialize in Computational Biology analyses, integrating computational methods to explore gene regulation, cell states, and therapeutic targets.
 - 💻 My toolbox includes R, Python, Bash, and Perl, with strong focus on data visualization, genomic annotation, and pipeline development.
 - 🔍 Currently exploring machine learning applications in genomics to push the boundaries of data-driven biology.
 - 🧪 I teach bioinformatics globally & mentor with a smile 😄